Yadnyika4/detectra-ai/README.md

-# 🛡️ NetGuard AI — Offline Intelligent Network Diagnostic Assistant
+# 🛡️ Detectra AI — Offline Intelligent Network Diagnostic Assistant

 An offline AI/ML system that monitors your local network, detects abnormal behaviour with an Isolation Forest model, diagnoses the probable problem